 Cold air intakes are a great first step for increasing your Colorado's power.
 Along with an improved exhaust system and an ECU tune, a cold air intake can provide some serious power gains for your truck.
 Beyond that, cold air intakes can look great, and give your engine bay a serious and sporty look.

 As mentioned above, an upgraded exhaust can improve your Colorado's power output.
 By allowing more air to flow out of your engine, more air can flow in.
-Just as Shrek says, better out than in.
-That being said, there are plenty of other ways exhaust mods can improve either your Chevy Colorado or your GMC Canyon.
+There are plenty of other ways exhaust mods can improve either your Chevy Colorado or your GMC Canyon.

 There are several different types of exhaust mods out there for your truck.
 First off, there are cat-back exhausts which are meant to help exhaust fumes escape your truck's engine easily and quickly.
 A good cat-back exhaust can also massage the comparatively docile tones of your stock Colorado's exhaust into a powerful roar.
 Second, there are side exhaust systems which deposit the exhaust fumes off to the side of the truck.
 These also help with exhaust flow, but one of their defining characteristics is how they sound from the cabin.
 Because of their placement on the truck, the exhaust sound is more easily heard from the cabin.

 Finally, there are exhaust tips.
 These are great if you don't want to drop a lot of money on a full exhaust system.
 They are significantly simpler to install and cost a fraction of the cost of a bigger system.
 While they don't improve engine performance, they can provide the visual flair of an upgraded exhaust system, and they can augment the sound as well.